10 myths of an Agile Coach

 One of the duties of a coach is to observe and provide feedback.
 The observation includes identifying patterns, behaviors, processes, policies, etc... that hinder agility.
 As a Coach, it's important to focus on the outcomes, how to get there, and what is stopping us.
 The focus should be on what to do rather than what not to do.
 An Agile Coach should focus on observing and changing patterns rather than wasting time and energy on anti-patterns.

 4. An Agile Coach is an Authoritative person

 A coach is a facilitator and facilitators don't have authority.
 People who have authority tend to push their point of view into others.
-A Coach is supposed to get the perspectives and opinions from people rather than pushing into them.
+A Coach is supposed to get the perspectives and opinions of people rather than push them.
 Authority stops the coach from developmental facilitation thus hindering the coaching.
 Agile Coaches should be approachable to people so that they can share their problems and goals with the coach.
 People refrain from approaching people with authority and the purpose of coaching people goes for a toss.

 Reality: The first thing an Agile Coach loses is authority.